Travel to India during Covid-19: What you need to know before you go - KESQ

 The northwestern state of Rajasthan, like several others, has announced a temporary lockdown, while the positivity rate in the western state of Goa is more than 50%.

 On the first anniversary of its initial lockdown, India recorded 50,000 new cases — a record since November.
-India reported 295,041 cases of coronavirus and 2,023 deaths on April 21, its highest rise in cases and highest death increase recorded in a single day since the beginning of the pandemic, according to a CNN tally of figures from the Indian Ministry of Health.
+On April, 21, it reported 295,041 cases of coronavirus and 2,023 deaths, its highest rise in cases and highest death increase recorded in a single day since the beginning of the pandemic, according to a CNN tally of figures from the Indian Ministry of Health.

 By April 28, that figure was 379,308 new cases, and 3,645 deaths — another record.